-At Penn State Children’s Hospital, your child’s heart is our top priority.
-Our dedicated Penn State Children’s Heart Group offers specialized heart care from our team of pediatric heart experts.
+At Penn State Health Children’s Hospital, your child’s heart is our top priority.
+Our dedicated Penn State Health Children’s Heart Group offers specialized heart care from our team of pediatric heart experts.
 We also provide a comprehensive range of services for early and accurate diagnosis, as well as the latest cutting-edge treatments.

-The pediatric cardiac surgeons at the Penn State Children’s Heart Group are experienced with all types of congenital heart defects, including the various complex forms of single ventricle heart disease.
-Penn State Children’s Hospital has outstanding clinical outcomes that far exceed the national average.
+The pediatric cardiac surgeons at the Penn State Health Children’s Heart Group are experienced with all types of congenital heart defects, including the various complex forms of single ventricle heart disease.
+Penn State Health Children’s Hospital has outstanding clinical outcomes that far exceed the national average.
 We manage more complex cases than most pediatric heart surgery programs.

 Congenital Heart Defect Symptoms, Diagnosis and Outlook

 A congenital heart defect is often discovered during pregnancy during an anatomy scan or other prenatal screening test.
 However, some babies have undetected congenital heart defects when they are born.
 Warning signs and symptoms include:

 - Blueish area around the lips